Downgrade a paid subscription

 No contacts will automatically be deleted or removed.
 However, your contact limit may change.
 Check the HubSpot Product & Services catalog for your new limit and once you've your new subscription level, you can check your limit in your account settings.
 You may want to export certain contacts and then delete them to stay below that limit.

-From Professional to Starter or CRM
+From Professional to Starter or CRM Free

 - Activities relating to Enterprise and Professional features